-Option II students learn about current research by studying assigned articles in primary literature and preparing a scholarly review of primary literature and doing a smaller research project.
-Option I students take Chem 518 instead.
-Prerequisites More than two semesters of graduate study, approval by either the student's advising professor or consent of the head.
+Research Literature and Techniques.
+Three semester hours.
+Option-II students learn about current research by studying assigned articles in primary literature and preparing a scholarly review of primary literature or doing a smaller research project.
+Option-I students take Chem 518 instead.
+Prerequisites: more than two semesters of graduate study, approval by the students advising professor, and consent of the department head.